 Dark Horse is rated Mature!
 Although a part of the "magical girl" genre, Dark Horse has nudity, swearing, sexual situations, and violence, as well as adult themes and situations.
 Reader discretion is advised.

-Blue Dragon is at the Toronto Comic Arts Festival (Virtually)
+Blue Dragon at the Spot Market

 First off, I am so, SO sorry for the sudden silence several months ago.
 I got swamped with lobbying campaigns during the end of the last Congress, on top of dealing with recurrent depression and social anxiety, and I was afraid as well that I’d crossed the line with my previous comment.
 Sorry for the acerbic tone, by the way, and thanks for the detailed explanations.
 You’ve put a lot of thought into your chronology.